cstyan/adbDocumentation/README.md

 5. Device sends as string that's the shells terminal prompt
 6. We send OKAY to the device

+Note that the end of whatever string you're sending the device as part of an OPEN message seems to require a `.` at the end of the string.
+As an example, if we wanted to send a `shell ls` command, the data payload as part of our OPEN message needs to be `shell:ls.`.

 **HOORAY YOU OPENED A SHELL INTO A DEVICE** ![shark](https://github.com/cstyan/adbDocumentation/raw/master/images/shark.jpg)

 Now you can do cool things like `rm -rf /`.